alandin2/ShelfMate/README.md

 ## Setting Up

+### System:
+Mobile device required (iOS preferred.)

 ### Prerequisites:
 - Node.js (find steps to download [here](https://nodejs.org/en/download))

 ### Steps:
 - Download ZIP of project
 - Navigate to Shelfmate/shelfmate in your console
-- Run 'npm start' in your console to start the application
+- Run `npm start` in your console to start the application
 - The app will be accessible via https://localhost:3000 (Mobile preferred)
 > [!NOTE]
 > If you have trouble accessing the app, check that your mobile device is on the same network as the device you ran the command on.
-Check your IP address matches ('ipconfig' for Windows, settings for Mac).
+Check your IP address matches (`ipconfig` for Windows, settings or `ifconfig` for Mac).
 If you have security settings on your device or network, that might limit your access to local host.
 Please note that CometNet blocks access to localhost, use a personal hotspot or another network to use the prototype.
 - When prompted use the following credentials to sign in: **Username: johndoe, Password: john123**
 - Find your next great read!